cirospat/newproject/docs/cv-Ciro-Spataro.rst

 .. |STYLE12| replace:: *main functions and responsibilities*

-.. |STYLE13| replace:: *Technician involved in projects management related  to sustainability in urban areas, innovation technology, digital services and open data.*
+.. |STYLE13| replace:: *Technician involved in project management related  to sustainability in urban areas till 2013, and starting from 2014 in innovation technology, digital services and open data.*

 .. |STYLE14| replace:: *attitudes*